s223929/41934---Advanced-BIM-Materials/README.md

 **Our script**

 Our script counts and lists the model's different roof types.
-Furthermore, our script counts and lists all unique materials used in the roof.
+Furthermore, our script counts and lists all unique materials used in the roofs.

-Our script found, that only 8 unique materials are used in the Ifc model and not 13 as the report states.
+Our script found, that only **8** unique materials are used in the Ifc model and **not** 13 unique materials as the report states.

 **For Managers:** A summary of the scripts you are running with links to their repos.